MickMake/GoPlug/README.md

-# GoPlug - A working PoC for GoLang's plugin system.
+# GoPlug - An easy, flexible pluggable plugin package for GoLang.

 This started out as a PoC for an itch I had.
 I needed a decent plugin system to support arbitrary modules that could be loaded/unloaded at run-time.